mohammadzunaid333-hash/CodeAlpha-Data-Redundancy-Removal-System/README.md

-# ☁️ Cloud Data Redundancy Removal System
+# ☁️ Data Redundancy Removal System

 A modern full-stack web application that detects and removes duplicate records before storing them in the database.
 Built using **FastAPI, SQLite, HTML, CSS, and JavaScript**, this project demonstrates CRUD operations, REST APIs, and database integration.